iMighty/myHobbyProject/README.md

 Currently on ice
 ---
-* ML: Working on a way to continuously train digit recognition while drawing additional input with the mouse.
+* digitRec: Working on a way to continuously train digit recognition while drawing additional input with the mouse.
 * tetrisAI: Want to start with this but I have to learn Lua

 Done stuff